Mobillity mojo logo

 • Empower potential employees with accessibility needs to feel confident seeking employment at ISS.

-• Inform & educate current employees/visitors about the accessibility of ISS' Warsaw Hub.
+• Inform & educate current employees/visitors about the accessibility of ISS's Warsaw Hub.

 • Achieve tangible metrics to track disability performance of this building over time.